Gool Arnas Assembly constituency

-Gool Arnas Assembly constituency is one of the 87 constituencies in the Jammu and Kashmir Legislative Assembly of Jammu and Kashmir a north state of India.
-Gool Arnas is also part of Udhampur Lok Sabha constituency.
+Gool Arnas was a legislative constituency in the Jammu and Kashmir Legislative Assembly of Jammu and Kashmir a north state of India.
+Gool Arnas was also part of Udhampur Lok Sabha constituency.
 Gool Arnas was not a constituency until 1995 when it was created by way of delimitation.
 In fact the Arnas constituency was bifurcated into two parts- Gool Arnas and Gulabgarh.